nofl3x/template-react-package/README.md

-# Template of ReactJs NPM package
+# Template of ReactJs NPM package v2.0.0

 ## About

-Coming soon...
+A boilerplate for fast react package building

+## What is in the box
+* Tests (jest + @testing-library/react)
+* Storybook
+* Typescript